 The aim of the Investor Relations & Sustainability Division, which reports to the Chief Executive Officer, is to increase the integration of sustainability into the company’s strategic business decisions, making them part and parcel of the Group’s equity story vis-à-vis all its stakeholders.
 It coordinates the Group’s sustainability planning and is responsible for preparing the Sustainability Report.

 Our internal regulations and management and control systems are the governance tools that ensure our organisation is operating correctly, from the identification of general directives to the turning of strategic plans into concrete actions.

-Towards integrated governance: the Integrated Governance Index (IGI)
+2021 Integrated Governance Index (IGI)

 The IGI is a quantitative index, which assesses the positioning of businesses based on the extent to which they integrate sustainability into corporate governance.
 The questionnaire is addressed to the top 100 companies listed on the Italian Stock Exchange, the companies that publish a Non-financial statement in accordance with Legislative Decree no. 254/2016 and the top 50 unlisted and industrial companies included in Mediobanca’s ranking.
 More specifically, the questionnaire considers not only the more “commonplace” governance topics, but also the particularly significant “extraordinary” issues pertaining to the year, such as the matter of “ESG identity” in 2021.

 Acea, in its fifth year of participation, obtained a score of 59.23 (Scale of 0-100), ranking 21st out of a total 80 respondents.
 In particular, the areas where Acea showed its best performances concerned Corporate Governance Code compliance, the Board and Sustainability Committees, Human Resources and integration of ESG topics into strategies and retributions, with higher margins for improvement in the areas concerning Succession Plans, ESG Finance, ESG Digital Governance and Purpose and stakeholders.